zer0cache/matic-docs/docs/maintain/validate/kb/known-issues.md

 tar -xzvf <snapshot file> -C <HEIMDALL_DATA_DIRECTORY>
 ```

-28. etherbase missing: etherbase must be explicitly specified
+### 28. etherbase missing: etherbase must be explicitly specified

-To fix this issue, the signer address that is used to mine must be added inside `miner.etherbase` section in the `config.toml` file
+To fix this issue, the signer address that is used to mine must be added inside `miner.etherbase` section in the `config.toml` file.

-29. Steps to Prune the node
+### 29. Steps to Prune the node

 Please use the below steps: